 These sources exclusively use humor, irony, exaggeration, or ridicule to expose and criticize people’s stupidity or vices, particularly in the context of contemporary politics and other topical issues.
-Primarily these sources are clear that they are satire and do not attempt to deceive.
+Primarily these sources are transparent that they are satire and do not attempt to deceive.
 See all Satire sources.

 Country: United Kingdom